optimex-xyz/market-maker-sdk/README.md

 ## 4. Solver API Endpoints for PMMs

 These API endpoints are provided by the Solver backend for PMMs to retrieve token information and submit settlement data.

+> **Note**: The base URL for the Solver API endpoints will be provided separately.
+All endpoint paths in this documentation should be appended to that base URL.

 ### 4.1.
 Endpoint: `/market-maker/tokens`